Signing, Lighting and Guarding

 The NRSWA Signing, Lighting and Guarding course is designed to educate delegates on how to set out signs, cones, barriers and traffic lights on a new road and street works site.

 How long is the Signing, Lighting & Guarding course?

 Who should attend the Signing, Lighting & Guarding course?

-Operatives or Supervisors (depending which unit you complete) who work in the utilities and construction industries
+Operatives (Unit 2) or Supervisors (Unit 10) depending on which unit you complete who work in the utilities and construction industries

 What does the Signing, Lighting & Guarding course cover?

 - Safety of workers and the general public when carrying out street works

 - Maintaining the free movement of the pedestrians and traffic whilst working